Cubic Differentials in the Differential Geometry of Surfaces: Global theory and Applications.

 Also, Dumas-Wolf have shown that the space of convex $n$-gons in $\re^2$ modulo projective equivalence is homeomorphic to the space of polynomial cubic differentials of degree $n-3$ on $\co$ modulo holomorphic motions on $\co$ \cite{dumas-wolf13}.
 For the triangle, the \c{T}i\c{t}eica-Calabi example corresponds to the cubic differential $dz^3$ on $\co$.

 One may also attempt to identify boundary points of the moduli space of convex $\rp^2$ structures on $S$ by fixing a conformal structure $\Sigma$ and cubic differential $Q$.
-Then we may consider a ray of cubic differentials $tQ$ as $t\to\infty$. \cite{loftin06} then studies the limiting holonomy configuration along all free loops in the sense of \cite{parreau00,inkang-kim05}.
+Then we may consider a ray of cubic differentials $tQ$ as $t\to\infty$.
+In \cite{loftin06}, the first author then studies the limiting holonomy configuration along all free loops in the sense of \cite{parreau00,inkang-kim05}.
 (This limiting holonomy is an analog of Thurston's boundary of Teichm\"uller space).